 Singapore's Tiger Airways' plan to fly budget services in Australia, announced this month, is stirring up the market there.
 Domestic budget carrier Virgin Blue, which is expanding and drifting toward full-service standards, now says it may set up a pure low-cost airline.
 That's just a maybe, but Virgin Blue is moving to establish an international carrier under yet another brand to fly to the U.S. Since Qantas also has two brands, the country of just 21 million people will have six mainline ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Tiger Plan Stirs Up Budget Services Down Under".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Tiger Plan Stirs Up Budget Services Down Under".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.